shekelyan/dptopk/README.md

 # Differentially private top-k selection

+Top-k selection simply means to pick the k items with the largest scores.
+If the scores are based on user data then it becomes tricky to preserve the privacy of the users and select something akin to the top-k at the same time.
+This is solved here with the differential privacy framework.
+The top-k selection is randomised in a way that adding/removing a user from the data changes the probability of any candidate output by a controllable parameter (typically given the greek letter epsilon).
+Thus, two datasets differing in a user behave very similar.y.
+The challenge is then to maximise utility in terms of outputting good outputs with high probability while being held back and limited by this controllable parameter epsilon (eps).

 ## Requirements (needed for numerical precision and convenience):

 - Python3.9.9 (see [python.org](https://python.org)) older versions should work fine but have not been tested